-I've thought about whether Santander has any obligation to refund the losses as a result of the CRM Code that it has signed up to.
-But the CRM Code is explicit that it doesn't apply to

-"private civil disputes, such as where a Customer has paid a legitimate supplier for goods, services ... but has not received them, they are defective in some way, or the Customer is otherwise dissatisfied with the supplier."
+I've thought about whether Halifax has any obligation to refund the losses as a result of the CRM Code that it has signed up to.
+But the CRM Code is explicit that it doesn't apply to "private civil disputes, such as where a Customer has paid a legitimate supplier for goods, services ... but has not received them, they are defective in some way, or the Customer is otherwise dissatisfied with the supplier."

-In order for me to conclude that the payment Mr and Mrs G made was part of an APP scam and that Santander should refund them, I'd need to be reasonably satisfied from the available evidence that M was not legitimate and had set out to defraud them from the outset.
+In order for me to conclude that the payments Mr and Mrs G made were part of an APP scam and that Halifax should refund them, I'd need to be reasonably satisfied from the available evidence that N was not legitimate and had set out to defraud them from the outset.
 But I don't think, based on what I know, that I can safely conclude that.

 There is a high legal threshold or burden of proof for fraud.
 And there are a number of potential reasons (other than a scam) for the breakdown in a relationship between two parties for a dispute to exist.
-And unfortunately, businesses (such as M's business) can fail or be mismanaged such that contracts are breached and agreed goods and services aren't provided.
+And unfortunately, businesses (such as N's business) can fail or be mismanaged such that contracts are breached and agreed goods and services aren't provided.
 But that doesn't necessarily amount to evidence of an intent to commit an APP scam.

 An APP scam is where a customer was deceived into making a payment to another person for what they thought were legitimate purposes but turned out to be fraudulent.
-In this context, that would mean that the very purpose for which M obtained the payments would need to be different to what Mr and Mrs G believed it was for due to dishonest deception.
-All things considered I simply can't safely conclude that M took Mr and Mrs G's money without ever having any intention of carrying out the work.
+In this context, that would mean that the very purpose for which N obtained the payments would need to be different to what Mr and Mrs G believed they were for due to dishonest deception.

+All things considered I simply can't safely conclude that N took Mr and Mrs G's money without ever having any intention of carrying out the work.
 The evidence available to me simply isn't enough to support such a finding.

-It seems to me that M was more likely than not operating as a legitimate builder.
-M's business was registered as a limited company on companies' house and had been incorporated since 2016.
-From what Mr and Mrs G have said, they viewed other work completed by M which was satisfactory and there's no dispute that M did do some work for Mr and Mrs G here.
-And I haven't seen any evidence that M didn't use the money in the way it said it would - i.e. for building related work.
-M may have provided substandard work and not completed the job but that's not enough to say this was an APP scam.
+I do understand the concerns Mr and Mrs G have raised about the trader's history but on balance it seems to me that N was more likely than not operating as a legitimate builder.
+There's no dispute that N did do some work for Mr and Mrs G here.
+And I haven't seen any evidence that N didn't use the money in the way it said it would - i.e. for building materials and labour.
+N may have not completed the job but that's not enough to say this was an APP scam.

-Whilst I am unable to share details about a third party and the nature of their relationship with their bank, the evidence I've seen, regarding both beneficiary accounts, indicates that the accounts were legitimate, and the activity run as the beneficiary bank would expect.
-They suggest this was a genuine business that had been operating a business account for several years.
-The bank hasn't said it had any concerns about how the accounts were being operated.
+Whilst I am unable to share details about a third party and the nature of their relationship with their bank, the evidence I've seen, regarding the beneficiary account, indicates that the account was legitimate, and the activity run as the beneficiary bank would expect for a business of this nature.
+The bank hasn't said it had any concerns about how the accounts were being operated prior to Mr and Mrs G's claim.
+Whilst there may be other similar claims - that isn't surprising given N has gone into liquidation.
+Halifax has also established that other account holders have paid to the same account without raising claims with some suggestion (by the reference) that work had been completed.
+The beneficiary account has also paid some of Halifax's other business accounts with references suggesting genuine supplies were purchased.